steven-moon/mlx-engine/README.md

 # MLXEngine

+> **Note:** This repository is used as a submodule in the [SummaCoding macOS Companion Workspace](https://github.com/steven-moon/summa-coding-macos-companion-cursor-workspace).
+For onboarding, setup, and agent-driven workflow instructions, see the parent workspace README.

 A production-ready Swift package for local Large Language Model (LLM) inference using Apple's MLX framework.

 🚀 **High-Performance MLX Integration for Apple Silicon**